The impact of helping mums start a business

 UPDATE NOVEMBER 2016:

-We now have 162 of our parents benefiting from our highly successful Income Generating Activity (IGA) programme.
-These are the parents of 203 of our children.
+We now have 202 of our parents benefiting from our highly successful Income Generating Activity (IGA) programme.

 Their businesses are small and varied... here are some examples: operating small shops; selling charcoal and paraffin; selling rice and chenga; operating vegetable stalls; sorting and selling groundnuts; selling new and second-hand clothes; selling fish; selling beans; selling cassava flour; selling water; tailoring; operating restaurants; selling cooked maize; selling matooke; sorting and selling coffee; making jewellery; operating hair salons; transport business; making bricks; selling chips; cultivating; keeping animals; selling porridge; carpentry.

-Some statistics for you!
+Some 2016 statistics for you, when we had 162 businesses running.
 They show us how our children are gradually moving away from abject poverty, thanks to the businesses of their parents: -

 • 95% now live somewhere better than a hut.
 (2015: 89%)